Components

 Helm Broker is a Service Broker that exposes Helm charts as Service Classes in Service Catalog.
 To do so, Helm Broker uses the concept of addons.
 An addon is an abstraction layer over a Helm chart which provides all information required to convert the chart into a Service Class.

-Project Location: drycc/prometheus
+Project Location: drycc/victoriametrics

-Prometheus is an open-source systemsmonitoring and alerting toolkit originally built atSoundCloud.
+Victoriametrics is an open-source systemsmonitoring and alerting toolkit originally built atSoundCloud.

 See Also